webdevops/vagrant-docker-vm/documentation/USAGE.md

 # Usage

+## Custom files/config

+Put your custom files for your home directory `/home/vagrant` into  `customization/home`.
+Files for `/etc` customization must be in `customization/etc`.

+After provisioning all files will be synchronized to their destination folders.

 ## Access to VM

 You can get access to this VM with [SSH (ssh, rsync, scp) or with SMB (Samba)](SERVICES.md).